CHT Sustainability Report 2023

 Greenhouse gas emissions along the CHT value chain

-The balance distinguishes between three emission areas, or so-called Scopes:
+The balance distinguishes between three emission areas, the so-called Scopes:

 Scope 3: materiality analysis

-All Scope 3 categories were evaluated according to their relevance (emission level) and degree of influence on the activities of the CHT Group.
-We identified categories 3.2, 3.3, 3.5, 3.6 and 3.7 with low emission levels, but with more or less influenceability, and therefore classified them as relevant.
-We identified categories 3.1, 3.4, and 3.9 with high emissions as relevant and assigned them the highest priority level.
+All Scope 3 categories were evaluated according to their materiality (emission level) and degree of influence on the activities of the CHT Group.
+We identified categories 3.2, 3.3, 3.5, 3.6 and 3.7 with low emission levels, but with more or less influenceability, and therefore classified them as material.
+We identified categories 3.1, 3.4, and 3.9 with high emissions as material and assigned them the highest priority level.
 In the climate assessment, we will include indirect down-stream category 3.12, which we identified with a medium level of emissions but low influenceability.
 In accordance with the WBCSD Scope 3 Chemical Sector Guidance, category 3.10 “Further processing of sold products” will not be accounted for.
-Category 3.11 “Use of sold products” is not relevant for CHT and will also not be accounted for.
-We report on Scope 3.3 to show upstream value chain emissions from Scope 1 & 2, even though the category was identified as hardly relevant.
-We identified the remaining Scope 3 categories (3.8, 3.11, 3.13, 3.14, 3.15) as irrelevant.
+However, we have balanced the emissions and included them as emissions to be reduced in accordance with the SBTi* guideline.
+Category 3.11 “Use of sold products” is not material for CHT and will also not be accounted for.
+We report on Scope 3.3 to show upstream value chain emissions from Scope 1 & 2, even though the category was identified as hardly material.
+We identified the remaining Scope 3 categories (3.8, 3.11, 3.13, 3.14, 3.15) as immaterial.

 Greenhouse gas emissions in the CHT Group (GHG Protocol Scope 1 & 2)